junh1024/junh1024-Documents/Music/How to make (good) mixes.md

 I usually go by ear to tag keys.
 There should be no problems with conventions for Major keys.
 For minor keys, you can show the minor and its relative major e.g, Am/C. For sharps & flats, I use sharps only.
 Whatever you do, keep it consistent & clear, to make it easier to see relationships between your keys.
 You can new group/join songs of the same keys.
 For the pop/electronic, major seems to slighly dominate, but for Rock & Touhou, minor seems to slighly dominate (2hu is a game tho).

 In REAPER, you can make an empty item, type in your key,  stretch to fill item, and group it to your song to make a nice big key display. https://i.imgur.com/RSGMsH2.png .
 In other DAWs you may resort to small text & renaming your clips.

+Starting
+---
+Insert media into your DAW if you haven't already.
+Place them to the right, leave a large gap, and have your opening song to the left.
+What should be your opening song?
+Start off your mix with a song that's not too intense.
+Take a hint from Track order on albums (but maybe not anthologies or compilations), it can help you to make a journey as the mix progresses.
+Vary your intensity as you go through the songs, but that might happen anyway due to differences in song content & key compatibility.
+You can join songs into groups of 2-3, then join those groups into a mix.
+Or you can join them sequentially.

+With the ["BME"](https://www.youtube.com/watch?v=yaScgj3t9LM) approach, for shorter mixes <28mins, you can have 1 beginning & end tracks.
+For longer mixes >30mins, you can have 2 beginning & end tracks.
+This is a rough guide & comes from recalling my mixes.
+Aim to end your mix with a bang.
+Some of my best mixes are (partially) made in reverse, with the best songs at the end, so that's a valid approach as well.
+Maybe the ending is more important & it's OK to have bum transitions & filler tracks at the start.

 Circle of 5ths
 ---